On the Robustness of Verbal Confidence of LLMs in Adversarial Attacks: Related Work

 \section{Related Work}

 \textbf{Adversarial Attacks in NLP.} Adversarial attacks have served as a critical tool to reveal key vulnerabilities of vision and NLP models~\citep{ 10.1145/3593042, huq2020adversarial, QIU2022278}.
-Generally adversarial attack methods can be divided into those that are perturbation-based and those that are jailbreak-based.
-Recent works of the former type have examined the robustness of LLMs under word level attacks that target prediction and generation accuracy ~\cite{wang2023on, zhu2023promptbench} through threat vectors such as demonstrations~\citep{wang2023adversarial}.
-Jailbreak-based attack methods involve manually or algorithmically \citep{carlini2023are, wei2023jailbroken} generated trigger phrases that are appended to the input prompt to bypass safety guardrails \citep{Deng2023MASTERKEYAJ}.
-The first methods utilized means such as optimized universal adversarial triggers (UAT) \citep{wallace-etal-2019-universal} and top-$k$ gradient-based search \citep{shin-etal-2020-autoprompt}.
-Recent variants of trigger attacks include the GCG attack \citep{zou2023universal}, black-box only approaches~\citep{lapid2023open}, and those with different optimization methods such as genetic algorithms \citep{liu2024autodan}, policy gradient methods \citep{diao2023blackbox}, and using specially trained LLMs\citep{paulus2024advprompterfastadaptiveadversarial}.
+Adversarial attack methods can be divided into perturbation-based and jailbreak-based attacks.
+Recent works of the former type have examined the robustness of LLMs under word-level attacks that target prediction and generation accuracy ~\cite{wang2023on, zhu2023promptbench} through threat vectors such as demonstrations~\citep{wang2023adversarial}.
+Jailbreak-based attacks involve manually or algorithmically \citep{carlini2023are, wei2023jailbroken} generated trigger phrases that are appended to the input prompt to bypass safety guardrails \citep{Deng2023MASTERKEYAJ}.
+Early methods utilized means such as optimized universal adversarial triggers (UAT) \citep{wallace-etal-2019-universal} and top-$k$ gradient-based search \citep{shin-etal-2020-autoprompt}.
+Recent variants of trigger attacks include the GCG attack \citep{zou2023universal}, black-box only approaches~\citep{lapid2023open}, and those with different optimization methods such as genetic algorithms \citep{liu2024autodan}, policy gradient methods \citep{diao2023blackbox}, and using specially trained LLMs~\citep{paulus2024advprompterfastadaptiveadversarial}.